Mikaela/mikaela.github.io/blog/_posts/2019-07-11-android-private-dns-in-practice.md

 * * * * *

-Test: DoT + Captive Portal; I get the captive portal prompt asking me to login to the network as usual, so I guess Android handles captive portal separately from DoT which is a good thing in my opinion as otherwise that feature would likely be too confusing or difficult for many people to use.
+Test: *DoT + Captive Portal*; I get the captive portal prompt asking me to login to the network as usual, so I guess Android handles captive portal separately from DoT which is a good thing in my opinion as otherwise that feature would likely be too confusing or difficult for many people to use.